po1sigala/live/01-Class-Content/19-PWA-dev/02-Homework/README.md

 You will deploy this full stack application to Heroku using the [deployment guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/heroku/heroku-deployment-guide).

-Offline Functionality:

-* Enter notes offline

-* Load all assets and frameworks from the cache

-* Store data in IndexedDB from LocalStorage

 ## User Story

 ```md